Accounting Resources for People of Color

 Why did you decide to become an accountant?

 I decided to become an accountant in college after having countless discussions with my professor.
-I was initially undecided of my career path, but was later sold on the benefits of a career in accounting.
+I was initially undecided [about] my career path but was later sold on the benefits of a career in accounting.

-What was the deciding factor in selecting your specific program and specific school?
+What was the deciding factor in selecting your specific program and school?

 My decision to attend the undergraduate and graduate programs that I chose were mainly influenced by affordability.
 Receiving a scholarship in music for my undergraduate program and an academic scholarship for my graduate program made my school choices clear.